charlescol/schema-manager/how-to/overview.md

 ## **Diagram**

-Here’s a high-level flow of the schema registration process:
+Here’s a high-level flow of the schema build and registration process:

 ![Schema Manager Diagram](assets/overview-diagram.png)